PaulienVa/coroutines-workshop/README.md

 sdk install kotlin
 ```

-The most easy way to do this workshop is to use IntelliJ but other IDE's will also do the job ;)
+The easiest way to do this workshop is to use IntelliJ but other IDE's will also do the job ;)

 Some basic knowledge to Kotlin is required to learn the most out of the workshop.